 Do you enjoy wine?
-Hopefully if you read my blog, you are interested in wine, so I’m going to tell you about the Temecula Valley; it’s a short 1 hour and 15 drive southwest of Palm Springs, and it has about 40 wineries which you can visit.
+Hopefully, if you read my blog, you are interested in wine, so I’m going to tell you about the Temecula Valley; it’s a short 1 hour and 15 drive southwest of Palm Springs, and it has about 40 wineries that you can visit.
 Recently took a day trip to the Temecula Valley to visit some of these wineries, while I was on my Spring Break vacation in Southern California.
-I was driving in from Capistrano Beach on the coast, and that still was just a 1 hour trip.
+I was driving in from Capistrano Beach on the coast, and that still was just a 1-hour trip.
 A relaxing distance to drive either way to Temecula.

 - Hart Winery (http://www.hartfamilywinery.com/)

 - Wiens Family Cellars (http://www.wienscellars.com/)

 - Leoness Cellars (http://www.leonesscellars.com/)

 According to the TVWA, the Temecula Valley is “Home to wine grapes since Father Junipero Serra planted them at Mission San Diego almost 250 years ago, the Temecula Valley has influenced a rebirth of the wine industry in Southern California.
 One of 107 federally recognized American Viticultural Areas, the Temecula Valley is comprised of 33,000 acres of which 1300 are currently planted in commercial vineyards.
 It is also home to 5000 acres designated by the County of Riverside as “protected” land known as the Citrus/Vineyard Zone.
 The zone encourages agriculture and preservation of the rural lifestyle and wine making atmosphere...”